Explore the Reasoning Capability of LLMs in the Chess Testbed: MATE

 We propose the MATE(Move on strAtegy and Tactic datasEt) for exploring the reasoning capability of large language models in chess.
 In chess, mate is known as checkmate, which occurs when a king is placed in check and has no legal moves to escape.
 Checkmating the opponent wins the game.

 We collect around 1 million chess positions from the open source chess server -- Lichess.
+The data collection guidelines can be found in Appendix \ref{appendix:data}.
 The positions are either selected from chess games or chess puzzles.
 These specific board positions ask players to play moves to achieve a particular goal, such as checkmating or gaining a material advantage.
 Analyzing these positions can be an efficient method to enhance chess skills without committing to full games.
 We use the Forsyth-Edwards Notation(FEN) format to describe the board position.
-FEN is a notation in one line of text with only ASCII characters.
+FEN is a notation in one line of text with only ASCII characters(Appendix \ref{appendix:notation}).

 For each position, we select multiple reasonable moves and then annotate each move with language explanations of long-term strategy and short-term tactic by expert chess players.
 We use the Universal Chess Interface(UCI) format to denote the move.
 For a specific move, UCI encodes the start and end squares of that pawn or piece.